 Definition

-A software engineering practice in which code changes are automatically built, tested, and prepared for release to production at any time.
+A software engineering practice in which code changes are automatically built, tested, and prepared for release to production at any time, as defined by Jez Humble in Continuous Delivery.
 Continuous delivery shortens the feedback loop between writing code and learning from real users.
 PMs benefit because it enables feature flags, gradual rollouts, and rapid experimentation without heavyweight release processes.

 Why It Matters for Product Managers